-Other hybrids, by definition, will not breed true from seeds.
+Other hybrids, by definition, will not breed true from seedlings.
 Fortunately, it is easy to propagate this Hibiscus from cuttings.

 With little effort or expense, gardeners can produce many new plants.
 Create true copies of hybrid plants if you especially like their flowers.

-Here are the steps to consider when taking cuttings of the Rose of Sharon.
+Here are the steps to consider when taking Rose of Sharon hardwood or softwood cuttings.

 Select A Shoot For Cutting

-When starting a Rose of Sharon from a cutting in the spring or early summer, select a green branch of the plant with new growth that spring.
+When starting a Rose of Sharon from a spring or early summer cutting stem, select a green branch of the plant with new growth that spring.

 Select a hard branch grown for one season or longer to start new plants in the late summer or fall.

 Softwood cuttings are commonly taken in May or June from soft new growth, just as it begins to harden or mature.